tmtsoftware/icd/icd-git/README.md

 Usage: icd-git [options]

   -l | --list
-        Prints the list of ICDs defined for the given subsystem and target subsystem options -s <subsystem>[:version] | --subsystem <subsystem>[:version]
+        Prints the list of ICD versions defined on GitHub for the given subsystem and target subsystem options -s <subsystem>[:version] | --subsystem <subsystem>[:version]
         Specifies the subsystem (and optional version) to be used by the other options -t <subsystem>[:version] | --target <subsystem>[:version]